 There are only eleven to fourteen mountaintops in Mexico where these butterflies can find a safe haven to wait out the harsh winters in temperate climates.
 These areas are being targeted for new roads, housing developments and agriculture expansion.
 In the southern coastline of California, the stands of eucalyptus trees, Monterey pines and Monterey cypresses are in danger of being cut down due to the rate of land development in the surrounding area.

-TNC is encouraging citizen scientists in a number of U.S. states to help track monarchs.
+TNC is encouraging community scientists in a number of U.S. states to help track monarchs.
 This data will help researchers understand if monarch migration patterns are changing due to climate change or habitat loss.
-The Conservancy’s land stewards are also helping monarch populations by planting local and native species of milkweed at many preserves across North America.
+TNC's land stewards are also helping monarch populations by planting local and native species of milkweed at many preserves across North America.

 Get the latest updates from conservation work near you and around the world.